Convert Figma logo to code with AI

 Both tools aim to enhance cloud security, but Checkov focuses more on Infrastructure as Code (IaC) scanning across multiple providers, while Prowler specializes in AWS security assessments with some multi-cloud capabilities.
 Checkov's Python-based approach allows for more flexible policy creation, while Prowler's bash-based structure may be more familiar to system administrators and DevOps engineers.

-Protect and discover secrets using Gitleaks 🔑
+Find secrets with Gitleaks 🔑

 Pros of Gitleaks